torch-core/tep-vault-standard/TEPs-Vault.md

 ### Definitions

-- **Asset**: The underlying token managed by the vault, with units defined by its Jetton Master contract.
+- **asset**: The underlying token managed by the vault, with units defined by its Jetton Master contract.
 This vault design supports managing multiple underlying assets.
-- **Share**: Tokens issued by the vault, representing a claim on underlying assets with a conversion rate defined by the vault during deposit/withdrawal.
+- **share**: Tokens issued by the vault, representing a claim on underlying assets with a conversion rate defined by the vault during deposit/withdrawal.
-- **Fee**: Amounts of assets or shares charged by the vault, applicable to deposits, yields, assets under management (AUM), withdrawals, or other vault-specified items.
+- **fee**: Amounts of assets or shares charged by the vault, applicable to deposits, yields, assets under management (AUM), withdrawals, or other vault-specified items.
-- **Slippage**: The difference between the advertised share price and the actual economic outcome during deposit/withdrawal, excluding fees.
+- **slippage**: The difference between the advertised share price and the actual economic outcome during deposit/withdrawal, excluding fees.
 - **XXX_FP**: If a name ends with `_FP` (e.g., `OP_DEPOSIT_FP`), it refers to fields in `forwardPayload` (Jetton Notification) or `customPayload` (Burn Notification).
 Names without `_FP` (e.g., `OP_DEPOSIT`) refer to actions involving TON transfers.

 ### Vault Smart Contract